briannoyama/briannoyama.github.io/_posts/2017-10-08-javascript-origami.markdown

   </figcaption>
 </figure>

-Using the DOM (Document Object Model), one can then use the coordinates to update SVG (Standard Vector Graphics) polygons in an animation loop.
+Using the DOM (Document Object Model), one can then use the coordinates to update SVG (Scalable Vector Graphics) polygons in an animation loop.
 To see the final result, simply refresh this page and examine the upper left corner.
 I used a similar trick to animate many other parts of this site:

 - `paths.js` animates the bars on the top and left sides of the page.
 - `circlelinks.js` animates the circles to make a fun mouseover effect.